whistlegraph/aesthetic-computer/README.txt

       - [] `bits`
   - [] Measure performance.
       + Done
+      - [x] Work out a final API / new abstraction that makes sense for every 2D brush, taking into account a possible GPU renderer and eliminating duplicated logic.
+        - [x] Make `rect` a final API example
       - [x] `rect` and `oval` both can drop a frame...
   + Later
   - [] Refactor translation code to eventually add and store rotation, zoom,